How to Prune Off and Plant An Air Layered Rubber Tree Plant

 Back off on the watering frequency in the winter months.
 For me, it’ll be every 2-3 weeks.

-In late winter or early spring I’ll transplant this Variegated Rubber Plant into potting soil with a few amendments (worm compost, compost & coco coir) added in.
-Because these plants grow fast, I’ll repot it into a 10″ grow pot to give it room to “do it’s thing” in the warmer months.
+In late winter or early spring, I’ll transplant this Variegated Rubber Plant into potting soil with a few amendments (worm compost, compost & coco coir) added in.
+Because these plants grow fast, I’ll repot it into a 10″ grow pot to give it room to “do its thing” in the warmer months.
+Read about my worm compost/compost feeding right here.

 As for the mother plant, I’m waiting to see what happens.
 I stripped off 3 of the top leaves & a couple of the bottom.
 I’m leaving the rest of the leaves on for now.
 Sprouts should appear at the top & eventually turn into a standard (tree) form.
 I’ll let you know what’s up with mama next spring!